 But the NFL didn't pay much in those days, and Dark was better at baseball anyway.
 He signed with the Boston Braves, and made his major league debut on July 14, 1946, at Forbes Field in Pittsburgh.
 Wearing Number 23, he came in as a defensive replacement at shortstop in the 9th inning, and didn't come to bat.
 The Pirates won, 5-2.

 After spending most of 1946 and 1947 in the minor leagues, he was called back up in 1948, was given Number 2, and was made the Braves' starting shortstop.
 It was their last great season in Boston.
-He batted .322 to win the National League Rookie of the Year award, and finished 3rd in the Most Valuable Player voting behind Stan Musial of the St. Louis Cardinals and his Braves teammate, pitcher Johnny Sain -- possible splitting the Braves vote to throw the award to Stan the Man.
+He batted .322 to win the National League Rookie of the Year award, and finished 3rd in the Most Valuable Player voting behind Stan Musial of the St. Louis Cardinals and his Braves teammate, pitcher Johnny Sain -- possibly splitting the Braves' vote to throw the award to Stan the Man.
 But the Braves won the Pennant, their 1st in 34 years.
 They lost the World Series to the Cleveland Indians, however.

 The Braves couldn't sustain their success, and, needing to save money, they traded Dark and their starting 2nd baseman, former Brooklyn Dodger star Eddie Stanky, to, of all teams, the Dodgers' arch-rivals, the New York Giants, where Stanky's former manager Leo Durocher was running things.
 In return, the Braves got Sid Gordon, who'd finished 4th behind Dark in the '48 MVP race, and 3 guys you don't need to know about.